 Gone are the days of hiring candidates that neatly fit into your company’s mold.
 Instead, recruiters are focused on the cultural add hiring model and identifying individuals who not only share in the company’s core values, but bring a unique perspective to the table that can help the organization grow.

-Button up your Employee Value Proposition
+Finalize Your Employee Value Proposition

 No successful strategy is complete without assessing your plan’s progress.
 While carrying out your plan, ask your employees for their feedback.
 This will help make sure that your efforts are not only effective, but that your objectives have the backing of your staff.
 Anonymous pulse surveys where individuals can provide feedback will ultimately help to create a positive work culture built on trust and communication.

-Examples of Organizational Culture Change
+4 Examples of Changing Company Culture

 To account for life outside of work, HyperScience developed a perks-package that enables its employees to be their best selves both at and beyond the office.
-The New York-based artificial intelligence company offers employees 30 days of paid PTO annually, commuter benefits, professional development opportunities, six-month parental leave and childcare stipends.
+The New York-based AI company offers employees 30 days of paid PTO annually, commuter benefits, professional development opportunities, six-month parental leave and childcare stipends.

 “The committee proposes ideas such as community service events, fun outings, best practices for employee engagement, optimizing the new hire experience and soliciting feedback from the team.
 It’s special to us that employees have a chance to work together to make sure we stay true to our core values and keep building our culture.”

-Company culture is not a buzzword to use when interviewing candidates or include in internal communications.
+Company culture is not a buzzword to use when interviewing candidates or in internal communications.
 Organizational culture is the shared set of values, attitudes and beliefs that shape your company.
 It’s a significant part of your employer branding efforts, and not something to be overlooked.
-If your company culture appears to be lacking, take the necessary steps to cultivate a work environment and employee experience you’re proud of.
+If your company culture appears to be lacking, take the necessary steps to cultivate a well-rounded work environment and employee experience you’re proud of.